 Monitoring pilot deployments

-Monitoring of the young corals after deployments is essential to understand the efficacy or the methods, and inform future iterations, Monitoring of sites will be conducted at multiple scales, and be carried out by science teams, industry and participating Traditional Owner groups.
+Monitoring of the young corals after deployments is essential to understand the efficacy of the methods, and inform future iterations.
+Monitoring of sites will be conducted at multiple scales, and be carried out by science teams, industry and participating Traditional Owner groups.

 Manual and tech-based monitoring approaches such as ReefScan and photogrammetry will be used across the sites, with some surveys continuing after the three-year program concludes.

 Device locations are geotagged and monitored in 6-month and 1-year intervals to measure retention, coral growth and survival.
-This data will help improve device design and inform coral resilience research.
+This data will help assess conservation aquaculture and inform coral resilience research.

 A key practical part of scaling up reef restoration is to empower local people and industries, by building skills, capacity and partnerships.

-In 2025, the PDP established a Panel of Providers to deliver specific services and solutions over a three-year period.
+In 2025, the Pilot Deployments Program established a Panel of Providers to deliver specific services and solutions over a three-year period.
 This includes coral seeding, monitoring and data collection.
 The Panel of Providers has Traditional Owner representatives, as well as tourism and commercial reef operators, and members of the coral collection and aquarist industry.

 Traditional Owners